MatthewTDunn/Daily-Coding-Challenges/README.md

 Python
 C#

-Currently Ranked in the top 10% on the global leaderboard with over 150 completed challenges (I endeavour to update these figures at the beginning of each month).
+<strong>Currently Ranked in the top 6% on the global leaderboard</strong> with over 200 completed challenges (I endeavour to update these figures at the beginning of each month).

 ## How It's Made: